esaulpaugh/headlong-cli/README.md

 ### Build

+Make sure that esaulpaugh/headlong v1.4.10-SNAPSHOT is published to your local maven repository (In headlong, run `gradle publishToMavenLocal`).

-Run `gradle fatJar`.
-Outputs headlong-cli-0.1-SNAPSHOT.jar to /build/libs
+In headlong-cli, run `gradle fatJar` which outputs headlong-cli-0.1-SNAPSHOT.jar to /build/libs

 ### Example 1